jorio/Nanosaur/README.md

 To make it easier to port the game, I wrote an implementation of parts of the Macintosh Toolbox API, which I called “[Pomme](https://github.com/jorio/Pomme)”.
 You can think of Pomme as a cross-platform reimagining of [Carbon](https://en.wikipedia.org/wiki/Carbon_(API)), albeit at a much smaller scope.

-Rendering is handled via [Quesa](https://github.com/jorio/Quesa), an independent implementation of QuickDraw 3D.
+The first release of this port used a [custom fork](https://github.com/jorio/Quesa) of [Quesa](https://github.com/jwwalker/Quesa) to render the game’s 3D graphics.
+Quesa is an independent implementation of QuickDraw 3D; it was incredibly useful to get the game up and running initially.
+Nanosaur has switched to a tailor-made renderer as of version 1.4.2.

 ### Credits

-Nanosaur™ © 1998 Pangea Software, Inc. Ported by Iliyas Jorio with permission by Pangea Software.
+Nanosaur™ © 1998 Pangea Software, Inc.
+- Programming: Brian Greenstone
+- Artwork: Scott Harper
+- Music: Mike Beckett, Jens Nilsson
+- Cinematics: Chris Ashton
+- Enhanced update: Iliyas Jorio

+Nanosaur was updated and re-released here (https://github.com/jorio/nanosaur) with permission by Pangea Software.

 ### See also: Bugdom